pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 - PreMT\_MasterPage\_Usage.csv  `(Mandatory for Option 1, not for others)`
 OR  MasterPage_Usage.csv`(Mandatory for Option 1, not for others)`

+A header row is expected to have following columns:
+*PageUrl, SiteCollection, WebUrl, MasterUrl, CustomMasterUrl*

 Also it asks user for input of the following parameters: whether to replace the master Url or custom Url or both, and names of master pages to replace and to be replaced.

 **Output**

 - ReplaceMasterPage-yyyyMMdd_hhmmss.log
+- ReplaceMasterPage_SuccessFailure- yyyyMMdd_hhmmss.csv

 ## <span style="color:Blue;">2 - Clean-Up</span> ##
 On selecting 2nd Choice of Operation, we get the following operations as shown in the below screenshot: